Congratulations Emails for a Job Well Done

 Of course, there are many reasons you will want to share congratulations with your employees and colleagues.
 Email is usually the quickest and easiest way to send your message, but sometimes a traditional handwritten note can convey a more personal touch.
 Under some circumstances, a business letter is a more appropriate way to express your congratulations and thanks.

 With any written communication, it’s important to make sure that you proofread your message before you send it.
-Even if your colleague is also a friend, when you are corresponding at work, your emails should contain correct grammar, spelling, and punctuation.
-Many times business communication ends up getting forwarded in whole or part to other employees, sometimes by accident, and you should make sure that everything you write is appropriate and correct.
+Even if your colleague also is a friend, your work-related emails should contain correct grammar, spelling, and punctuation.
+Many times, business communication ends up getting forwarded in whole or part to other employees, sometimes by accident, and you should make sure everything you write is appropriate and correct.